 The Complete Havana Travel Guide: Everything You Actually Need to Know for 2026

-Havana doesn't work like anywhere else you've traveled.
-And I mean that literally.
+Havana doesn't work like anywhere else you've traveled — and that's meant literally.
 Your credit card?
 Useless.
 Your ride-share app?
-Doesn't exist here.
+It doesn't exist here.
 That restaurant you saved on Google Maps?
-It might have closed three months ago and nobody updated anything.
+It might have closed three months ago, and nobody updated a thing.

 Overview: What Havana Actually Is

-Forget the Instagram version for a second.
+Set the Instagram version aside for a second.
 Havana is a city of 2.1 million people living in a place where 1950s Chevrolets aren't a novelty — they're daily transportation.
-The crumbling colonial facades of Habana Vieja are UNESCO-listed since 1982, and they're genuinely crumbling.
-It's beautiful and heartbreaking at the same time.
+The colonial facades of Habana Vieja have been UNESCO-listed since 1982, and they're genuinely crumbling.
+It's beautiful and moving in the same breath.

 The Malecon, that famous 8-km seawall, is where Havana makes sense.
-At sunset, half the city shows up.
-Fishermen, couples, musicians, kids doing backflips into the water.
-You sit there with a cheap rum and it hits you: this city runs on a completely different frequency.
+At sunset, half the city shows up — fishermen, couples, musicians, kids doing backflips into the water.
+Sit there with a cheap rum and it hits you: this city runs on a completely different frequency.

 Best Time to Visit